skiwithpete/alarmpi/configs/README.md

 **[google_gcp_tts]**
   * Google Cloud Text-to-Speech engine.
 This provides the most human-like speech, but requires some additional setup.
 As this is a Google Cloud platform API, it requires a Google Cloud project with billing enabled.

   * Follow the quick start guide in https://cloud.google.com/text-to-speech/docs/quickstart-protocol to setup a project.
-After creating and downloading a service account key, specify the path to your key as the `key_file` option
+After creating and downloading a service account key, specify the path to your key as `credentials`

   * While this is a paid API, there is a free tier of 1 million characters per month.
 This should easily cover the alarm's needs: a single run of the script generates about 1100 characters worth of text; running the script once per day therefore only generates a total of some 33 000 characters.
 See https://cloud.google.com/text-to-speech/pricing and https://cloud.google.com/text-to-speech/quotas for more information.
   * Disabled by default